Xbox One: Multimedia features

 The Xbox One features an HDMI input that can be used as a pass-through for TV set-top boxes.

 The Xbox One can view and play content from DLNA servers and USB storage devices using the "Media Player" app.
 An application allows playback of video from Blu-ray Disc, DVD and CD media.

 The console provides the ability to feed live television by serving as an HDMI pass-through for an existing television provider's set-top box or an optional Digital TV Tuner accessory that allows use of digital terrestrial television.
-The console provides its own electronic program guide known as OneGuide, augmenting the existing streaming functionality to provide show recommendations based on viewing history, integrated access to "App Channels" corresponding to online video services, and voice control via Kinect.
-The set-top box and television are controlled by OneGuide using an IR blaster.
+The console provided its own electronic program guide known as OneGuide, augmenting the existing streaming functionality to provide show recommendations based on viewing history, integrated access to "App Channels" corresponding to online video services, and voice control via Kinect.
+The set-top box and television were controlled by OneGuide using an IR blaster.
+OneGuide service was discontinued in May 2021.

 The Xbox One does not provide full DVR functionality for recording television programs: executive Yusuf Mehdi indicated that the console would "work in tandem" with existing television services, but that Microsoft would need to work with them directly to provide extended functionality, such as DVR integration.
 The digital TV tuner accessory allows limited DVR functionality for pausing and rewinding live TV for up to 30 minutes.
-In June 2016, Microsoft announced that their plans for full DVR functionality for the Xbox One were on hold.